lindbrook/packageRank/README.md

-Second, when plotting `cranDownloads()` two gray polygons to highlight those dates are added to the graph and are labelled with a “⌀” (empty set) on the top axis (currently base R graphics only).
+Second, when plotting `cranDownloads()` two gray polygons to highlight those dates are added to the graph and are labelled with a “⌀” (empty set) on the top axis.
 Third, smoothers ignore these missing dates.

 The graph below, which plots the *total* number of downloads recorded by the Posit/RStudio mirror from Sat 7/05 through Sun 9/14 (weekends are